lkinman/SIREn/README.md

-conda create --name siren python=3.10 conda activate siren conda install pandas jupyterlab matplotlib scipy pip install networkx 3 pip install mrcfile pip install natsort pip install torch==2.0
+conda create --name siren python=3.10 conda activate siren conda install pandas jupyterlab matplotlib scipy conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia pip install networkx 3 pip install mrcfile pip install natsort pip install torch==2.0

 ```
-Note that the appropriate version of torch to install will depend on your system setup; make sure your torch version is compatible with your CUDA drivers.
+Note that the appropriate version of torch and pytorch to install will depend on your system setup; make sure your torch version is compatible with your CUDA drivers.
 You can check your CUDA version with ```nvidia-smi```.

 It is recommended that you install ChimeraX (install instructions can be found [here](https://www.cgl.ucsf.edu/chimera/download.html)) in order to visualize the structural blocks resulting from your SIREn analysis.